Creating and Modifying Open Educational Resources: Module 3

 - Institutional Repositories, such as the ones included in the Georgia Knowledge Repository

 - LibGuides, a guide platform that allows uploading for up to 5 MB

-- MERLOT Content Builder, a free and open site/course creator platform that allows uploading for up to 10 MB
+- MERLOT Content Builder, a free and open site/course creator platform

-- OER Commons OpenAuthor, a free and open site/course creator platform that allows uploading for up to 20 MB
+- OER Commons OpenAuthor, a free and open site/course creator platform

 - Google Drive allows you to share documents publicly, although you will need to find a place for the link.

 - This is currently being used by the Open Course Library.

 - Campus websites, which offer a quick way to upload files through a content management system (CMS)